After the Big Bang: How the first stars lit up our universe

 Hubble telescope reveals huge star’s explosion in blow-by-blow detail

-[ad_1] About 11.5 billion years ago, a distant star roughly 530 times larger than our sun died in a cataclysmic explosion that blew its outer layers of gas into the surrounding cosmos, a supernova documented by astronomers in blow-by-blow detail.
-Researchers on Wednesday said NASA’s Hubble Space Telescope managed to capture three separate images spanning […]
+About 11.5 billion years ago, a distant star roughly 530 times larger than our sun died in a cataclysmic explosion that blew its outer layers of gas into the surrounding cosmos, a supernova documented by astronomers in blow-by-blow detail.
+Researchers on Wednesday said NASA’s Hubble Space Telescope managed to capture three separate images spanning a […]

 Continue Reading